feifeizuo/crwcr/README.md

 ---

-## How to build
+## Building requirement

-+ The project can be compiled in Visual Studio (>= 2017.15.8).
++ The project can be compiled with Visual Studio (>= 2017.15.8).
-+ The project through CMake (>= 3.8).
++ The building through CMake requires a version number >= 3.8.
 + The primary GUI is based on Qt (Supported >= 5.10).
-+ The CRWCR algorithm GPU version based on CUDA (Supported >= 9.0).
-If your GPU is available, please check the USE_CUDA option.
++ GPU is supported, please check the USE_CUDA option if you have a GPU device.
+The GPU version is based on CUDA (Supported >= 9.0).
-+ The image rendering based on OpenGL (>= 4.0).
++ The image rendering is based on OpenGL (>= 4.0).

 ## Other

-Code has been tested under Windows 10 with Visual Studio 2017.
-Maybe the program can work under Linux, it's welcome if anyone could test it.
+The code has been tested under Windows 10 with Visual Studio 2017.
+It might also work under Linux, but have not been tested.
+Any feedback regarding compilation with Linux is appreciated.